openvinotoolkit/nncf/examples/tensorflow/segmentation/README.md

 ### Validate Your Model Checkpoint

-To estimate the test scores of your model checkpoint, use the following command
+To estimate the test scores of your trained model checkpoint, use the following command
 ```bash
 python evaluation.py \
 --mode=test \